Skip to content ↓

 Overview

-All students study Art & Design at Key Stage 3 and they have the choice for further study at Key Stage 4.
+All students study Art & Design at Key Stage 3 and they have the choice for further study at Key Stage 4 and Key Stage 5.
 Throughout each Key Stage we aim to promote a broad understanding and appreciation of the visual world through making art, engaging with, analysing and reflecting upon the art work from the past to contemporary artists, photographers, craftspeople, designers working today.
-At KS3, KS4 and KS5 students are given a broad approach into exploring images and artefacts that balance with the making of art that are relevant to today’s world.
+At Key Stage 3, 4 and 5, students are given a broad approach into exploring images and artefacts that balance with the making of art that are relevant to today’s world.
 The very nature of our subject allows the teacher to contribute to the intellectual, emotional, social, physical and spiritual development of students.

 Key stage 3